 Written by Angelo Pizzo and directed by David Anspaugh, the 1986 sports film is loosely based on a true story about the 1954 Milan High School basketball team, which also won the Indiana state championship game that year.

-The Hickory Huskers embody the small-town life, embrace the underdog role and win the state title game at Butler's Hinkle Fieldhouse in Indianapolis.
+The Hickory Huskers embody the small-town life, embrace the underdog role and win the state title game at Butler's Hinkle Fieldhouse in Indianapolis, which is much larger than the Hoosier gym.
 It rightfully earned a pair of Oscar nominations, including for the score by composer Jerry Goldsmith, because it's that good.

 Although the real life story is certainly different than the movie, it was a box office success with a memorable cast.
 But where are the stars of "Hoosiers" today?